 Concern #2—Will my life savings be gone after I buy my first house?

 First-time homebuyers don't have proceeds from the sale of a previous home to use as a down payment.
 So they often have to tap into savings for the upfront costs of buying a home.
 That's where VA loans offer eligible borrowers some special advantages.
 These government-backed loans require less money up front than most other types of mortgages.
 According to the Department of Veterans Affairs, nearly 90% of VA purchases are made without a down payment.
 VA backing allows approved lenders to offer qualified borrowers favorable terms like no down payment on amounts within VA limits.
-Most areas have a loan limit of $417,000.
-Curious about the VA loan limit where you want to buy?
-Click here to find out.
+Most areas had a loan limit of $417,000.
+However, as of 2019 this limit was removed.

 Devil's Advocate—No down-payment loans still have costs.
 There will be other costs like the VA funding fee (waived for certain disabled Vets and spouses), a VA appraisal fee, and an origination fee.
 But another benefit of the VA loan program is that you and your real estate agent can negotiate for the seller to pay as much as 100% of your closing costs and as much as 4% in seller concessions.